utshomax/postman-docs/src/pages/docs/getting-started/importing-and-exporting/importing-curl-commands.md

 ## Import a cURL command into Postman

 1. Select **Import** in the left navigation menu.
 The **Import** modal opens.
-1. Paste your cURL command into the input field at the top.
+1. Paste your cURL command into the box at the top.
 Postman creates and opens a request automatically.

     > You can also paste cURL commands into a request's URL field.